 When form submission includes invalid inputs (e.g., required fields are blank or email fields have invalid formats), the form displays validation error messages.
 This post describes how you can customize the validation error messages that Contact Form 7 produces.

 You can change the text used in each type of error message.
 For example, the default message for required fields is “The field is required.”
-To change this message, go to the admin page and edit the text in the Messages section.
+To change this message, edit the text in the Messages tab panel.

 You have two different style options for validation error messages: static and floating-tip.
 Static is the current default option.
 Floating-tip was once the default option in Ajax submission mode before Contact Form 7 3.6 demoted it because of poor accessibility.